SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/connect/mfa.md

 ### MFA for ssh keys (sshproxy)

 The __sshproxy__ is NERSC-developed solution to provide single sign-on (SSO) ssh capability, and enable automated workflows.
 With sshproxy, you can get an ssh key (using MFA) that you can use for a limited amount of time (default of 24 hours).
-You can use the key to access NERSC systems (e.g., Cori, Edison, Genepool, ...) via ssh, without further authentication.
+You can use the key to access NERSC systems (e.g., Cori) via ssh, without further authentication.
 Options will be available to request keys with longer lifetimes if you have a specific need.

 ### MFA for MyProxy